 The alarm monitor screen displays any current and/or previously silenced alarms according to time and date of occurrence.
-On each new alarm occurrence, The EZT-560i's screen background will turn red to notify the user of a new alarm.
+On each new alarm occurrence, The EZT-570i's screen background will turn red to notify the user of a new alarm.
 Once the alarm is silenced, the screen background will revert to the standard blue background; however, the alarm condition may still be present.
 The chamber will not restart until all alarms have been silenced and the alarm condition has cleared.

-If the chamber does not restart upon silencing of the alarm, verify that all manual reset safeties have been reset and the alarms have been cleared by pressing the "Clear" button.
+If the chamber does not restart upon silencing of the alarm, verify that all manual reset safeties have been reset and the alarm condition has been cleared by pressing the "Clear" button.
 This will remove all alarms from the list.
 If the alarm is still present, the alarm condition still exists and must be corrected.
-See Section 10, Diagnostics, for alarm codes and corrective actions.